FreeHoshino! #220

 Talking with a Brand New Painting

-On August 19, we conversed on his brand new painting named "Fukushima, We live together now" seeing the work.
+On August 19, we conversed on his brand new painting named "Fukushima,

 "I made this piece from a photo in a magazine "Days Japan" and other photos you brought to me.
 I wish I could paint one more hour."
 But it is still good and I said, "The children's faces are vivid, aren't they?"
 We talked about the exhibitions held in all over Japan more than fifty places.